COVID-19 and Relying On The “Force Majeure” Clause

 First, you would need to demonstrate that the specific wording of the relevant clause is applicable – in other words, whether the COVID-19 pandemic is covered as a FM event by the contractual terms.

-COVID-19 is more likely to qualify when words such as “pandemic”, “epidemic”, “quarantine”, “illness”, or “outbreak” are included in the clause.
-If such wording is missing, the relying party would have to argue that COVID-19 is an event that falls within the language of the provision.
-Arguably it could be included within the scope of broader terms such as “Act of God”, “natural disaster” or “circumstances beyond a party’s reasonable control” but each matter is highly dependent on the context and specific wording of the clause.
+COVID-19 is more likely to qualify when words such as “epidemic”, “quarantine”, “illness”, or “outbreak” are included in the clause.
+Arguably it could be included within the scope of broader terms like “Act of God” or “natural disaster”.

 2. Sufficient Impact on Contractual Obligations

 Secondly, you would need to show that the FM event has sufficiently impacted your ability to perform your contractual obligation(s), taking into account: